dotnetdev3/AspNetCoreMultiPartProject/README.md

                 - This action should return the item's "Index" view.
 (Explicitly specify the view in the return statement)
                 - This action should provide the "Index" view with a model of type `List<Item>` that contains all items in `_context.Items`.
 			- Create a new Action `Create` in the `ItemController`.
+				- This action should have an attribute `HttpGet`.
+				- This action should have a return type of `IActionResult`.
+				- This action should return the "Create" view.
+(Explicitly specify the view in the return statement)
+			- Create a new Action `Create` in the `ItemController`.
+				- This action should have an attribute `HttpPost`.
                 - This action should accept a parameter of type `Item`.
                 - This action should have a return type of `IActionResult`.
                 - This action should add the provided `Item` to `_context.Items` (_Note_ : Don't forget to `SaveChanges`!)